ayoul3/reflect-pe/README.md

 # Reflect-pe

-Reflectively load Portable Executable file for in-memory execution
+Reflectively load and execute an x64 Portable Executable in-memory